alan-turing-institute/scivision/contributing.md

  ```

  After you are done, create a pull request to the original repo with the changes.
 A scivision maintainer will approve the addition, making it available to all scivision users.

-.. _contact:

-📫 Contact
----

-This project is maintained by a team of researchers at The Alan Turing Institute.
-For any organisation related queries or concerns, you can directly reach out to the project team by emailing [the Scivison maintainers](mailto:scivision@turing.ac.uk).

-.. _licence-header:

-♻️ License
----

-You can read about the license [here](https://github.com/alan-turing-institute/scivision/blob/main/LICENSE).